hellotheremike/lucene-parser/README.md

-Scapegoat
+Lucene-parser
 =========

-A minimal node module providing utility methods to `escape` and `unescape` HTML entities
+A minimal node module providing utility methods to `parse` an `search query` to lucene syntax.

 ## Installation